 Not giving God His Due

-God performed incredible acts to get Israel out of Egypt: from the calling of Moses, to the plagues, to the amazing feat of the parting of the Red Sea, and here they were rejecting God in favour of something that they had made with their own hands.
+God performed incredible acts to get Israel out of Egypt.
+The calling of Moses, the plagues, the amazing feat of the parting of the Red Sea.
+Israel still rejected God.
+They preferred something they had crafted themselves over the living God.

 A Basis of Fellowship

-This was all being ratified in Exod 24 at the beginning of this sorry episode and God had even met with the elders as the representatives of the people so that He could establish a “basis of fellowship” between God and the people.
+This was ratified in Exod 24 at the beginning of this sorry episode.
+God had even met with the elders as the representatives of the people.
+Therefore, God established a “basis of fellowship” between God and the people.
+They were invited to live with God.
 This just goes awfully astray.
-Once again, as it had in Eden and would happen ever after, God’s overture of love and connection with His people is rejected by the lust of the flesh, the lust of the eyes and the arrogance of material wealth.
+It happened in Eden and now it happened again.
+It always happens.
+God’s people reject His overture of love and connection.
+The rejection comes through the lust of the flesh, the lust of the eyes and the arrogance of material wealth.
 (1 Jn 2:16 – LEB)

 So, what is the analogy between this episode and our experience with the world that we have left behind, just as Joshua left behind the people.
 The simplistic answer is a world of sexual and other immorality (just as the people rose up to “play” – possibly a euphemism for sexual cavorting or alternatively a mocking and scorn for God and Moses) full of “partying”.
 If, however, you look at and consider the average person in suburbia in your city, would you say that their lives are a truly lives of immorality and “partying”?